ksator/EVPN_DCI_automation/README.md

 #### playbooks
 - **pb.renderxxx.yml** playbooks render templates.
 They dont connect to junos devices
 - **pb.rollback.yml** playbook performs a rollback on junos devices.
-- **pb.addvlans.yml** playbook configure the devices with new vlans
+- **pb.addvlans.yml** playbook configures the devices with new vlans
 - **pb.removevlans.yml** playbook removes existing vlans from devices
-- **pb.check.vlans.yml** playbook checks from devices operationnal states if vlans are presents
+- **pb.check.vlans.yml** playbook checks if vlans are presents from devices operationnal states
 - **pb.replacevlans.yml** playbook enforces the desirated state on the devices (which is the best approach vs **pb.addvlans.yml** + **pb.removevlans.yml**)
 - **pb.get.junos.facts.yml** playbook gets the junos facts from the devices